damar-wicaksono/uqtestfuns/docs/test-functions/otl-circuit.md

 In {cite}`Moon2010`, a 20-dimensional variant was used for sensitivity analysis by introducing 14 additional _inert_ input variables.

-The function computes the mid-point voltage of an output transformerless (OTL) push-pull circuit.

 ## Test function instance

 To create a default instance of the OTL circuit test function: